matwoess/thrust/README.md

  - hit by enemy shot -- 5 damage to shield or health
  - collision with enemy -- 50 damage to shield or health
- - enemy escapes (ground) - 15 direct damage to health, goes through shield
+ - enemy escapes (ground) - 15 direct damage to health, **bypasses** the shield

 Even if the shield is on minimum (5), it will block the full collision damage.
-When having 5 shield, you can hit an enemy to quickly destroying it instead of receiving 15 direct dmg.
+When having 5 shield, you can hit an enemy to quickly destroying it instead of receiving 15 direct damage.

 ## Dependencies

- - [ruscii](https://github.com/lemunozm/ruscii) (and sub-dependencies) for input handling, the event loop and rendering the game
+ - [ruscii](https://github.com/lemunozm/ruscii) (and sub-dependencies) for input handling, the event loop, and rendering the game
  - [rand](https://docs.rs/rand/latest/rand/) to choose random goodies and new enemies' horizontal spawn positions

 ## Usage

 To compile the game, the rust package manager and compiler `cargo` is required.
-You can clone this repo and execute:
+To run the game, you can clone this repository and execute:

 ```shell
 cargo run
 ```

 Debugging is complicated, because `stdout` is used to display the interface.
-It is however possible to log messages to `stderr` using `eprintln!` and run the app while redirecting the error stream to a file ([instructions from](https://github.com/lemunozm/ruscii#debugging)):
+It is, however, possible to log messages to `stderr` using `eprintln!` and run the app while redirecting the error stream to a file ([instructions from](https://github.com/lemunozm/ruscii#debugging)):

 ```shell